antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 ```

 Here we have added a new element `symbols` with two child elements, one for each parameter.
 Let's look at the `copyrightName` element a bit closer.
-When creating a parameter the `type` value will be `parameter`.
+When creating a parameter, the `type` value will be `parameter`.
 The `replaces` element defines the text which will be replaced.
 In this case
 `Sayed Ibrahim Hashimi` will be replaced.
 If the user doesn't pass in a value when invoking this template, the `defaultValue` value will be applied
 to that.
 In this case, the default is `John Smith`.

 Now that we've added the two parameters we need, let's test it with `dotnet new`.
 Since we changed the `template.json` file, we will need to re-invoke
 `dotnet new -i` again to update the template metadata.
-After installing the template again, lets see what the help output looks like.
+After installing the template again, let's see what the help output looks like.
-After executing `dotnet new sayedweb -h`, in additon to the default help output we see the following.
+After executing `dotnet new sayedweb -h`, in addition to the default help output we see the following.

 ```
 Sayed Starter Web (C#)